Let’s talk about these damaging yet totally avoidable and all-too-common Pinterest mistakes that hurt your business.

 For complete lessons on how to use Canva, and how to brand your pins, blog and other online content effectively and affordably, enroll in my Pinterest Marketing Course, which covers every aspect of using Pinterest as a marketing tool.

 It’s important to know that the thing that matters most about Pinterest is that it is a search engine, not a social network.

 Because it is a search engine, SEO is the one crucial thing you need to take into consideration.

+You need to use good keywords in the descriptions of your pins, bio and boards.
 Make it easy for people to discover you when they search for what they need in the search bar.